 Challenge number Detail of challenge 1 Poor parental engagement in Reading seen across school, particularly with disadvantaged and EAL pupils.
 Children are not reading outside of school.
 2 Poor language and communication skills as well as gaps in vocabulary across school identified as a result of assessments, observations and discussions with pupils.
 This is more apparent in the disadvantaged children.
 3 Attainment gap identified in children achieving greater depth standard in Writing across school as a result of assessment and moderation.
 4 Attendance and Punctuality issues identified particularly amongst the disadvantaged pupils.
 5 Our assessments and observations of children on entry to school have shown a lack of readiness for school.
 6 Our catchment area has high mobility levels resulting in children leaving and joining school frequently, many of these children are disadvantaged.
 7 We serve and area of high deprivation where children (particularly the disadvantaged pupils) have limited experiences outside of school.
-This was further intensified during the school closures.
-8 Children's mental health and wellbeing has been significantly affected as a result of the partial school closures with disadvantaged children being affected to a greater extent than other pupils.
+8 Children's mental health and wellbeing has been significantly affected with disadvantaged children being affected to a greater extent than other pupils.
 This has led to significant gaps in knowledge resulting in pupils falling further behind age-related expectations.
+9 Children across school are becoming increasingly unable to retain knowledge taught in previous year groups.